Read on for six public speaking activities. Then, sign up for a free download of the activities in a printable form.

 1. Eliminating fillers.

 Each student will give a short speech for 30 seconds.
 The topic isn’t too important.
 You can choose one for the entire class or allow students to choose.
-I often used this on the first day of class and told students to tell me about themselves.
+Students must restart their speech if they use a filler.

 2. Nonverbal practice.